dajuric/simple-http/README.md

 ## <a href="Samples/"> Sample</a>

 The snippets below demonstrate the most common functionality.
-For a demonstration of all functionalities check the sample.
+For a demonstration of the all functionalities check the sample.

  ``` csharp
 //rq - request, rp -response, args - arguments